Dexter Breeding Problems Are Few

 1).
 Dexters are about half the size of most American cows.
 That means that they eat less, poop less, are less destructive to fences and equipment and generally less dangerous to be around.

 2).
 They give birth easily.
-I have only lost one cow that failed to deliver.
+I have only lost two cows that failed to deliver in over 10 years.

 3).
 They are a hardy breed.
 They survived Scotland and Ireland, so Alabama seems rather tame to them.
 They acclimate well.
 Temperatures here range from 0 (zero) to 105 degrees (F).
 They live outside, in the rain, year round.
 They prefer a little shade, but who doesn’t?